 Botany Unit – Plant Kingdom Worksheets and more!

-I have added over 25 new pages to the Botany Unit!
-These new pages are all about the Plant Kingdom.
+Our Botany Unit is now over 70 pages!
+I recently added new notebook pages about the Plant Kingdom.
 We went over plant classification and learned about the life cycles of mosses, ferns, gymnosperms (conifers & cycads), and angiosperms (flowering plants).

 The Plant Kingdom Worksheets